lucocozz/Argus/docs/en/guide/subcommands.md

 # Subcommands

-cargs supports Git/Docker-style subcommands, allowing you to create command-line interfaces with distinct commands.
+argus supports Git/Docker-style subcommands, allowing you to create command-line interfaces with distinct commands.

 !!! abstract "Overview"
     Subcommands let you organize your program's functionality into separate commands, each with its own options and behavior.
 Examples include: